ByteInternet/hypernode-vagrant/Documentation/archlinux_setup.md

 pacman -S rsync dnsmasq git lxc vagrant --needed --noconfirm
 ```

+You will also need to install [redir](https://linux.die.net/man/1/redir).
+Alternatively you could hack the lines with `config.vm.network "forwarded_port"` out of the Vagrantfile.

 ### Create the configuration file for the LXC's NAT bridge

 For more information about this and the following step see the host network configuration setting section of [this article about Linux Containers](https://wiki.archlinux.org/index.php/Linux_Containers) on the ArchWiki.